Rule Britannia

 Summary of Rule Britannia

-• “Rule Britannia” As a Representative of Great Britain’s Power: Although written as a song, this poem has set the stage for more national anthems of other countries.
-James Thomson opens the poem with the divine foundation of Britain, saying that it has divine blessings, too.
+- “Rule Britannia” As a Representative of Great Britain’s Power: The poem, although written as a song,set the stage for more national anthems of other countries.
+The poem begins with James Thomson acknowledging the divine basis of Britain, asserting that the country is not only endowed with earthly benefits but also with divine favor.
 He adds his prayers that Britain should rule the world and that the British will never be slaves.
-The second stanza, again, sets the stage for the same patriotic feelings for Britain having divine blessings, not like any other nation, and that all other nations feel envy and fear of Britain.
+The second stanza, as before, establishes the foundation for the same patriotic sentiments towards Britain, emphasizing its exclusive divine blessings that distinguish it from any other nation.
+Moreover, it underscores the perception of Britain by other nations, which is a mixture of both envy and fear.
 Even its rise would be dreadful that dictators would not look upon it and that its urban and rural areas would flourish with the same gusto and enthusiasm.
-In the final stanza, the poet invokes the Muse to pray that the British isle may last forever without having any other country to match its beauty and its guardians.
-The usual strain of “Rule, Brittania” has become a refrain as it is repeated at the end of each stanza.
+The poet, in the final stanza, calls upon the Muse to beseech for the eternal preservation of the British isle, desiring that no other nation may ever rival its exquisite beauty and the strength of its protectors.
+As the end of each stanza approaches, the familiar strain of “Rule Britannia” has transformed into a recurring refrain that is repeated without fail.

-literary devices are tools the writers use in their writings.
-James Thomson has also inserted some literary devices in this poem to make his writing impactful as shown below.
+literary devices serve as tools that writers use to enhance and add depth to their writings.
+James Thomson also used some literary devices in this poem.
+The examples are given below.

-1. Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “Arose from out the azure main” and the sound of /a/ in “And guardian angels sung this strain”, and /e/ in “The dread and envy of them all.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line,such as the sound of /i/ in “The Muses, still with freedom found” and /e/ in “The dread and envy of them all”.

-2. Alliteration: Alliteration is the repetition of consonant sounds in the same line such as the sound of /f/ in “freedom found”, /r/ in “rural reign”, /m/ in more majestic, and /t/ in “turns to tyrants.”
+- Alliteration: Alliteration is the repetition of consonant sounds in the same line, such as the sound of /f/ in “freedom found”, the sound of /r/ in “rural reign”, the sound of /m/ in “more majestic”, and the sound of /t/ in “turns to tyrants”.

-3. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /l/ and /f/ in “While thou shalt flourish great and free”, /s/ and /l/ in Still more majestic shalt thou rise” and /t/ in “Thee haughty tyrants ne’er shall tame.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /l/ and /r/ in “While thou shalt flourish great and free”, the sound of /r/, /t and /l/ in Still more majestic shalt thou rise” and the sound of /t/ in “Thee haughty tyrants ne’er shall tame”.

-4. Imagery: Imagery is used to make readers perceive things involving their five senses.
-James Thomson has used imagery in this poem such as “This was the character of the land”, “While thou shalt flourish great and free” and “Still more majestic shalt thou rise.”
+- Imagery: Imagery is used to make readers perceive things involving their five senses.
+James Thomson used imagery in this poem, such as “This was the character of the land”, “While thou shalt flourish great and free” and “Still more majestic shalt thou rise”.

-5. Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different in nature.
-The poet has used the extended metaphor of his country, comparing it with a great living thing that is constantly flourishing with the divine blessings.
+- Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different in nature.
+The poet used the extended metaphor of his country, comparing it with a great living thing that is constantly flourishing with the divine blessings.

-6. Personification: Personification is to give human qualities to inanimate objects.
-The poet has personified Britain as having life and emotions of its own.
+- Personification: Personification is to give human qualities to inanimate objects.
+The poet personified Britain as having life and emotions of its own.

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.

-5. Stanza: A stanza is a poetic form of some lines.
-There are six stanzas in this poem with each comprising six verses.
+- Stanza: A stanza is a poetic form of some lines.
+There are six stanzas in this poem, with each comprising six verses.

 Quotes to be Used